 - Share your document in an appropriate channel with the same context that you added at the top of the document.

 My team has goals and plans for the future, but I am hesitant to put this in the handbook because I don’t want to promise anything to our customers and I don’t want competitors copying us.

 We document our goals and plans publicly so we can engage with customers to build the best product possible.
-Documenting a goal is not the same thing as committing to a customer.
 If our competitors are closely following what we are doing, then we are clearly doing a good job and we should keep doing what we are doing!